Subhoshri/Chatbot/README.md

 # Bakerly, the Deep Learning Chatbot

 ## Introduction
-This project is a contextual chatbot built using TensorFlow and inspired by the article [Contextual Chatbot With TensorFlow](https://chatbotsmagazine.com/contextual-chat-bots-with-tensorflow-4391749d0077).
-The chatbot is designed to provide meaningful responses based on general input queries and also those related to Baking by leveraging natural language processing (NLP) techniques and machine learning.
+This project is a contextual chatbot built using TensorFlow.
+The chatbot is designed to provide meaningful responses based on general input queries and those related to baking by leveraging natural language processing (NLP) techniques and machine learning.

 ## Features
 - Tokenization and stemming of input text for preprocessing.